VirtusLab/render/README.md

        --set value, --var value  additional parameters in key=value format, can be used multiple times --help, -h                show help
        --version, -v             print the version

+## Helm compatibility

+As of now, there is a limited Helm 2 Chart compatibility, simple Charts will render just fine.

+There is no plan to implement full compatibility with Helm, because of unnecesary complexity that would bring.

+## Limitations and future work

+Planned new functions:

+- `encrypt`, `decrypt` - cloud KMS (AWS, Amazon, Google) based encryption for any data
+- `gzip`, `ungzip` - use `gzip` compression and extraction inside the templates

+Planned new features:

+- diretories as `--in` and `--out` arguments, currently only files are supported

 ## Development